35+ Bad Cooking Tips That Shouldn’t Have Been Passed Down To The Next GenerationBy Jhoana C

 That’s just not the way to do it.
 If you want palatable eggs all the time, you shouldn’t boil them for no longer than ten minutes.
 Actually, ten minutes is teetering on the point of no return.
 Eight minutes is more like it.
 Keep this in mind.

 There are more ways to make food flavorful than with onion soup

 We understand the fact that there are people who are partial to a particular flavor, but that doesn’t mean that you should deprive yourself or others of the chance to experience new flavors and dishes, right?
 We can’t be so closed-minded.

-Well, this person’s mother-in-law just happens to love Lipton’s dry onion soup mix that she uses for every dish, even on taco meat and mashed potatoes!
-There should be a law against subjecting people to such punishment and ill-variety.
+Well, this person’s mother-in-law just happens to love Lipton’s dry onion soup mix so much that she uses for every dish, even on taco meat and mashed potatoes!
+There should be a law against subjecting people to food punishment like that.

 When cooking, it’s okay to use different techniques

 We understand that some cooks want to be a stickler for the rules, so nothing goes wrong with their dish, and that’s ok.
 If the instructions were tried and tested to produce excellent results, why change them?
 You shouldn’t fix what’s not broken, after all.